hikui/cloud_revision/Part6 Virtualization.md

 Containers offer a way to ==isolate applications and related libraries/configurations from each other==.
 This is important because upgrading a single library can cause incompatibilities to appear in apparently unrelated applications.

 ## Docker

+* Docker is by far the most successful containerization technology to date.
+* It uses the Linux kernel (notably cgroups), and LXC technology.
+* Docker containers run slightly slower than native processes.